Murders of Ben Smart and Olivia Hope: Publicity during the investigation

 Prior to his arrest, the media were free to report police comments and actions which demonstrated that Watson was the prime suspect without fear of jeopardising a fair trial.
 Watson was arrested on 15 June 1998, six months after his yacht had been pulled from the water in full view of bystanders and media.
-According to journalist Mike White, during this six month period, police allowed unsubstantiated gossip about Watson's family to circulate, including rumours was that Watson was sleeping with his sister.
+According to journalist Mike White, during this six-month period, police allowed unsubstantiated gossip about Watson's family to circulate, including rumours that Watson was sleeping with his sister.
 In an interview with Paul Henry, Mike White agreed that the media were manipulated and said: "I don't think the media asked enough questions.
 We were thinking that we had to support the police and we were doing the right thing by doing that."

 Police denied starting these rumours, but Gerald Hope (Olivia's father), says the police constantly told him and his family how bad the Watsons were.
 Watson was advised by his lawyer not to speak publicly, so the media relied entirely on one-sided comments from the police and the victims' families.
 When interviewed by Mike White 18 years later, Watson said: "Every comment he'd made was reinterpreted to sound sinister, every action he'd taken was twisted to seem suspicious".